 Mental Health Challenges

-Improving Medication Adherence Amid the Pandemic
+Improving Medication Adherence After the Pandemic

 Analyze Adherence Data

 Adherence data can be beneficial when crafting medication adherence interventions.
-Understanding the data—and the psychology behind it—can help organizations influence lasting behavioral changes.
-In a recent survey, we found that after the initial spread of COVID-19, the percentage of prescriptions filled more than a week before their due date more than doubled, which was likely motivated by patients’ fears of being unable to access their medications.
+Understanding the data—and the behaviors behind it—can help organizations influence lasting behavioral changes.
+In a recent survey, we found that after the initial spread of COVID-19, the percentage of prescriptions filled more than a week before their due date more than doubled, which was likely motivated by some patients’ fears of being unable to access their medications.

 Reduce Cost and Access Barriers